ExpensiveHippo/Assignment-1/README.md

-# Topic: A webpage for an advisory agency
+# Topic: A website for SAP

+## Description:
+ Secure, Advise, Prolong (SAP) is a fictional organisation that provides information on the most recent outbreak.

 # Features:

-1. Home Page
+1. Single Scroll Page
-2. About Page
-3. Destination Page
-4. Description Page
-5. Navigation Bar
-6. **Product Page** *

 # Breakdown:

-## 1.1 Home Page
+## 1.1 Blocks

-Uses `input` tag from week 3.

-## 1.2 Types of Travel

-- Space
-- Land
-- Ocean
-- Underground
+- Number of infected

-Animate with CSS and uses `background-size: cover` from week 4.

-## 1.3 Blocks

-- Number of Customers
+- Number of death
-- Reviews
+- Number of recovered
-- Rated X by what

 Uses `display: flex` from week 3.

+## 1.2 Stages of Infection

+Animate with JS

-## 2.1 About
+## 1.3 About Us

 - Logo
 - Mission Statement

-## 3.1 Destination
-- Search Bar
-- Search Results

-Uses JS.

-## 3.2 Destination Description

-## 4.1 Navigation Bar

-- Destinations
-- About
-- Join Us
-- **Products** *